-OEM Data Delivery has created a suite of asset tracking technologies in and software that collect, store, transfer and display data to help businesses make better decision regarding their equipment and personnel.
+OEM Data Delivery has created a suite of asset-tracking technologies and software that collect, store, transfer and display data to help businesses make better decisions regarding their equipment and personnel.

 Components of the OEM Data Delivery off-highway equipment management system